FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 I've based these on a mid-sized dog who lives for 12 years.
 As with everything else, there is no AVERAGE dog - each one is different and these figures are for guidance only :)

 Then there are some additional extras which most owners will use/need at some point.
 These include:

-This page is all about the cost of dog ownership - in dollars and cents (or any other currency for that matter), and I think it's very important that every potential new dog owner realizes what sort of financial costs they're looking at.
+This page is all about the cost of dog ownership - in dollars and cents, and I think it's very important that every potential new dog owner realizes what sort of financial costs they're looking at.